 In its popular form, the word has distinct moral connotations, rather than clinical ones.
 So let us ignore the pseudo-scientific etymology and the impossibility of actually walking a mile in another’s shoes.
 Let us ignore its negatives and simply equate it with compassion.
 Isn’t that a good thing?
 What could be wrong with caring for others?
 Isn’t it the essence of the Golden Rule at work?

-I would never argue that compassion is not a very good thing or that it is not a sign of a working morality.
-It’s just not enough to make a moral person.
+I would never argue that compassion is not a very good thing or that it is not one sign of a working morality.
+It’s just not enough to make one.
 We can’t think of empathy in even its most simplistic form as a pillar of morality because a true moral system requires a consistency of judgment and a commitment to equity that an imaginative emotional act simply cannot provide.
 It is both too little and too much.
 Too little because it suggests that moral worth is imposed by the power of our sympathetic response, requiring our attention to weight a situation with moral heft.
 And I don’t have to remind you that our attention is a very fickle thing.
 It is also too much because equity would require that we feel such a sympathetic response appropriate not to our level of attention but to the level of need that merits it, whether we notice it or not.
 And that would require a level of attentiveness that would leave us little time to live out our lives (see “Natural Law and the Legality of Human Rights”).

 Let us first consider consistency.
 We see perennial appeals to our empathy from animal and children’s rights advocates.
 Accompanied by mournful music and painful images of emaciated pets or pitiable children, these ads ask their comfortable and well-fed targets to put themselves in the place of these victims.
 Now the dictates of experience indicate that this cannot be done as previously noted.
 But even our attempt to do so bumps up against another issue.
 This appeal to empathy is dependent on our attention.
 The empathetic act requires an active imagination to produce the emotional and creative associations that simulate identification with the other.
 In short, I choose to show empathy.
 I don’t have to.
 This freedom to choose is, to my mind, one of the most pernicious aspects of regarding empathy as a constituent or foundation of morality, for it seeks an emotional and imaginative effort that I can easily avoid because it relies on my commitment.
 I may be distracted or absorbed in my own pursuits at the moment.
 Or I may simply be emotionally uncharitable by character, in which case I can close the gates to my compassion.
 We tend to regard empathy as an emotional response of our own choosing.
 But a true moral duty would phrase the question differently: to whom do we owe this act of sympathetic imagination?
+It is the difference between desire and duty, but that is all the difference imaginable.

 The difficulty lies not only in the impossibility of successfully imagining the consciousness of another but also in the moral duty implied in that imagining, or to complete that thought, in the degree to which morality requires one to universalize that act of sympathetic identification and to respond to it.
 For any thought of rationing compassion is ultimately a moral problem, one that Islam, Judaism, and Christianity never quite succeed in facing.
 Our natural temptation, of course, is always toward tribalism (see “Why Invent a Social Contract?”), which allows us to close the gates of compassion to those with whom we don’t identify.
 The parable of the Good Samaritan raises just this question, for Jesus’ audience would regard the Samaritan as “the other,” providing them the chance to avoid compassion without moral stain.
 The Christian responsibility in theory forces opens those gates, for, as we know, Christians are to regard all as their neighbors, with the attendant exponential increase in their duty to others.
 But this level of universal sympathetic identification, though a moral imperative that is also vivified by the life story of Jesus Christ, is also an emotional impossibility, and so St. Augustine’s response is “to pay special regards to those who, by the accident of time, place, or circumstance, are brought into closer connection with you.”
 As we have seen, it is all too easy to close the gates and hire the security guard.
 As we can control what we notice, we easily choose to respond to only some rather than all, and yet still applaud our own empathy.
-It is this inconsistent and voluntary element of empathy that disqualifies it as a moral tool.
+It is this inconsistent and voluntary element of empathy that disqualifies it as a moral measure.
 In practice, we don’t think of ourselves as rejecting compassion for those we ignore, but instead we congratulate ourselves for feeling compassion for those we notice.
 Recall the rather smug response of the starfish saver in the modern parable.
 Do you think after he “saves this one,” he chooses to save another?
 How long should he spend on the beach?
 The intent of the story is to have us applaud his empathy and recognize the difference he makes to the one starfish he saves and by extension to ourselves, to applaud the act of sympathetic imagination that actuates such selective compassion (see “The Moral Bullseye”).
 To be clear, it is good practice to work our sympathies in this way, for it reminds us of our humanity.
 I applaud a spontaneous act of generosity to strangers, not only to prime the pump of moral duty but also to challenge our tribalism and complacency.
 But these instinctive and haphazard gestures of outreach obscure the bigger question.
 Is this kind of limited response a moral one?
 Can we congratulate ourselves for our empathy when its employment is so obviously haphazard, accidental, and incomplete?
 What damage does it do to any notion of moral equity and what impediment must it be to the development of an actual moral system capable of guiding moral agency ?
 Imagine the emotional overload had Titchenor’s automatic and mechanistic “kinesthetic activation” of a mental connection proved true in actual practice on that beach!

 Ultimately, as the term is used today, empathy offers less a moral solution than a moral conundrum.
 In the worthy moral tradition of “ought implies can,” we should rethink the moral associations of the term.
 If empathy carries no moral heft, if the act to which it refers involves voluntary and selective compassion, then the moral issue becomes this: to whom are we morally obligated to assist whether we succeed or fail in imagining their circumstance and what is the extent of that obligation?